rucub100/bigdata2018/README.md

 The main method is located in the [StreamingJob.java](src/main/java/de/hhu/rucub100/bigdata2018/StreamingJob.java) file.
 ### Offline Analysis (batch processing)
+Five different examples of stream processing were implemented:
+   - [MaxTemperatureEurope](src/main/java/de/hhu/rucub100/bigdata2018/transformation/MaxTemperatureEurope.java) - The max temperature in Europe (country, city, temperature)
+   - [MaxTemperatureDiffEurope](src/main/java/de/hhu/rucub100/bigdata2018/transformation/MaxTemperatureDiffEurope.java) - The absolute difference between the lowest and highest measured temperature in Europe
+   - [ColdestCityInEurope](src/main/java/de/hhu/rucub100/bigdata2018/transformation/ColdestCityInEurope.java) - The city with the lowest measured Temperature (country, city, temperature)
+   - [MinTemperatureDiffCountries](src/main/java/de/hhu/rucub100/bigdata2018/transformation/MinTemperatureDiffCountries.java) - The first five countries with the lowest temperature fluctuation
+   - [AvgTemperaturePerCountry](src/main/java/de/hhu/rucub100/bigdata2018/transformation/AvgTemperaturePerCountry.java) - The average temperature of each country

+The main method is located in the [BatchJob.java](src/main/java/de/hhu/rucub100/bigdata2018/BatchJob.java) file.
 ### Comparison
+For comparison of stream processing events with the calculated offline values, only the following three pair constellations are suitable, which we can take from the previous examples:
+   - AvgTemperaturePerCountry and AvgCountryTempPer24h;
+   - MaxTemperatureEurope and HottestCountryPer24h;
+   - ColdestCityInEurope and ColdestCountryPer24h;

+The main method is located in the [StreamingJobCompare.java](src/main/java/de/hhu/rucub100/bigdata2018/StreamingJobCompare.java) file.
+From this comparison, we can draw further conclusions about the weather on the one hand, and on the other hand, this is a good preparation for the construction of a predictive model, as we will see in the next step.
+For the sake of simplicity, the batch computation (offline values) were executed again here.
+One could have saved the results before and read them from the storage in this step.
 ### Options for making predictions
 ### Visualization